Iskander Mirza: Legacy

-Iskander Ali Mirza is often criticized by Pakistani historians for imposing martial law.
+Iskandar Ali Mirza is often criticized by Pakistani historians for imposing martial law.
 Historians have noted that Mirza held that Pakistanis "lacked the parliamentary spirit and because of the lack of training in the field of democracy and the low literacy rate among the masses, democratic institutions cannot flourish in Pakistan".
 He believed that the judicial authorities should be given the same powers which they used to enjoy during the British Indian Empire.

 Mirza's political ideology reflected secularism, and an image of internationalism, strongly advocating religious separation in state matters.
 Mirza had never had a high opinion of politicians.
 He was well known for his conviction that the politicians were destroying the country.
 He felt that in order to work towards real and responsible democracy, the country must have what he called "controlled democracy".